Microservices vs Monolithic Architecture: Which is Right for Startups?

 When you work in an industry where you know the veins of the sector and you know the demands and the needs of the customers, it becomes easier to enter into the system with a definite structure.
-The same, however, is not possible with a business that is very new in the industry, for the amount of looming doubts are much greater.
+The same, however, is not possible with a business that is very new in the industry, for the amount of looming doubts is much greater.

 How Prepared is Your Team?

-Is your team aware with the best practices for implementing microservices?
+Is your team aware of the best practices for implementing microservices?
 Or are they more comfortable with working around the simplicity of monolithic?
 Will your team and your business offering expand in the coming time?
 You will have to find answers to all these questions to gauge whether the people who have to work on a project are even ready to migrate.

 What is Your Infrastructure Like?

 Everything from the development to the deployment of a monolithic web application would require a cloud-based infrastructure.
 You will have to make use of Amazon AWS and Google Cloud for deploying even tiny elements.
-While the cloud technologies make the process easier, The idea of setting up database server for every other microservice and then scaling out is something that startup entrepreneur might not be comfortable with.
+While cloud technologies make the process easier, The idea of setting up database server for every other microservice and then scaling out is something that startup entrepreneur might not be comfortable with.

 Have you Evaluated the Business Risk?